-This year we're focused on supporting and growing our 35 Indiana sites.
-We are developing volunteer trainings and seeking additional funds to support our ninjas.
+This year we're focused on supporting and growing our 38 Indiana sites.
+We are hosting volunteer trainings and seeking additional funds to support our ninjas.
 We're also planning some amazing events - the 2019 CoderDojo Indiana Youth Hackathon for Indiana youths, DojoCon for our Indiana CoderDojo Champions (leaders), and the Hour of Code for Indianapolis area students.
-Over the next few months, we'll also be helping a few more communities to launch their very first CoderDojo clubs.
+Over the next six months, we'll also be helping a few more communities to launch their very first CoderDojo clubs.

 Region-specific support to Indiana CoderDojo sites